navan0/oneOn/README.md

 # oneon image dataset generator
-## oneo is a image dataset generator that can manipulate many diffrent images from a single image input
+## oneon is a image dataset generator that can manipulate many diffrent images from a single image input